Volunteering continues to be an important way to contribute to society, develop practical skills, and do some career exploration.

 3. Overseas Volunteer Information

-- GoinGlobal found on the CLNx under the Resources tab
+GoinGlobal is a great resource for exploring volunteer opportunities outside of Canada.
+It can be found on CLNx under the Resources tab

 The UTM International Education Centre can help in locating international volunteer opportunities and provide invaluable support in making the necessary arrangements for living abroad.
 Call them at 905.569.4716 or visit their website.